EmmaW215/SmartSuccess.AI/readme.md

 ## 🚀 Project Overview

 SmartSuccess.AI is an intelligent resume comparison platform that uses AI to analyze job postings and optimize resumes for specific positions.
-The platform provides comprehensive job application assistance including resume analysis, cover letter generation, and matching scores.
+The platform also provides mock interview preparation for better practices.

 ## ✨ Features